dougtoppin/amazon-ecs-cli-flask/README.md

 They include the following

-* ALB - approximately $14 per month
+* ALB - approximately $16 per month
 * Fargate task that continuously runs - approximately $10 per month
+* VPC - tbd
+* Internet Gateway - tbd
+* Discovery service - tbd

-To ensure that you are not billed after you have finished with this example do a *make delete* and ensure that it completes successfully.
+To make sure that you are not billed after you have finished with this example do a *make delete* and ensure that it completes successfully.

 ### What is needed to run this